srl-labs/learn-srlinux/docs/blog/posts/2023/srlinux-pygments.md

 #### Other

-Other parsers in the `parsers.py` file are responsible for handling Comments and String literals and are simple regexp rules.
+Other parsers in the `parsers.py` file are responsible for handling Route Targets, Comments, and String literals and are simple regexp rules.

 ### Constructing the lexer